 Bio for Presentations

 Janine Lim, PhD, currently serves as associate dean for online higher education in the School of Distance Education at Andrews University, in Berrien Springs, MI.
-She oversees over 50 adjunct faculty teaching over 120 distance education courses, provides training and support for faculty teaching online, and works with the campus infrastructure support of online learning.
+She and her team support over 200 online courses, provide training for faculty teaching online, and work with the campus infrastructure support of online learning.
 Her department also provides educational technology and Moodle support for faculty and students.
 In addition, Janine is responsible for the faculty and courses of the Consortium of Adventist Colleges and Universities.
 Janine has served on the board of the United States Distance Learning Association since April 2015.
 Prior to her work at Andrews University, Janine coordinated distance education for 22 K12 school districts in southwest Michigan for 14 years.
 In that position, as one of the co-founders of TWICE, Michigan’s K12 Videoconferencing Organization, Janine has spearheaded popular international K12 videoconference projects such as Read Around the Planet and MysteryQuest.
 While still serving on the board of TWICE, she was instrumental in designing and implementing the CAPspace website for collaborative videoconference projects.
 Janine also served on a team of Michigan educational technology trainers providing a workshop called ATA Technology Academy.
-Janine has taught 15 unique classes online numerous times over the past decade and a half with some classes attracting participants from all over the world.
+Janine has taught 15 unique graduate educational technology classes online numerous times over the past 15 years, with some classes attracting participants from all over the world.
 Her current research interests include teacher behavior in successful online courses, intersubjectivity in quality online discussions, and student activity patterns in self-paced courses.